Alpha_1 User's Manual

 - Viewing Modes

-- The viewing modes are the same as in the
+- The viewing modes are the same as in the toolbar with the addition of:

 - Zoom - This mode enables zooming using a specified bounding box.

-- Yon - This mode moves the "yon" (far) clipping plane in the
+- Yon - This mode moves the "yon" (far) clipping plane in the same manner as the Hither clipping plane.

 - Standard Views